AnimaApp/anima-storybook-cli/README.md

 </h1>
 </div>

-Anima Storybook CLI is a command line interface that enables to transform [Storybook](https://storybook.js.org) stories into Figma components for a better design-development workflow.
+**Anima Storybook CLI** is a command line interface that transforms [Storybook](https://storybook.js.org) stories into Figma components for a better design-development workflow.

 Learn more about the motivations and benefits in our [our blog post](https://blog.animaapp.com/design-with-your-live-code-components-7f61e99b9bf0).